jwpconsulting/projectify/README.md

 Updated pyjwt v2.11.0 -> v2.12.1
 ```

-Make sure to run `bin/update-requirements` afterwards.
-Updating PyJWT to
+Make sure to run the `bin/update-requirements` script afterwards.
+This
+script updates the `requirements.txt` file in the repository.
-version 2.12.1 results in the following diff for the `requirements.txt` file:
+Updating PyJWT to version 2.12.1 results in the following diff for the `requirements.txt` file:

 ```patch
 -pyjwt==2.11.0 \